Should I buy a Le Creuset?

 Any brand that has been going a long time, selling premium products with great success will inevitably attract criticism that it has reduced the quality of its products or otherwise 'sold out' in order to appeal to a wider market.
 Certainly, Le Creuset has massively expanded the number of products it offers, and brings out new colours every year in order to keep things à la mode, as the French say.
 However, Le Creuset's core offering – ie: the cast iron cooking pots and grill pans – does not seem to me to have diminished in quality at all, and many of its pan sets, bakeware, stoneware and accessories are pretty good too.

 However, given that there are considerably cheaper alternatives out there, should you buy a Le Creuset?
 With Easter entertaining in mind, let's cook up an analysis.
-For more inspiration, take a look at our current best cheap Le Creuset deals and our guides to the best saucepan sets and best non-stick pans.
+For more inspiration, take a look at our current best cheap Le Creuset deals and peruse the John Lewis Le Creuset sale.
+Also our guides to the best saucepan sets and best non-stick pans contain plenty of Le Creuset but also their many high quality cookware rivals.

 What does Le Creuset make?